YouwangDeng/Leetcode/LeetcodeNote.md

 ## Add Binary
 * clean code and use a while loop when there are two ropes that might with different length
 * use StringBuilder
+* StringBuilder could also use charAt and length()

 ## Consecutive Numbers Sum
 * math problem